 From the CEO

-Finally, clients of ICRG should note that some 60 countries (of the 140 covered) had their political and/or economic and financial risk profiles adjusted, affecting 75 political risk metrics.
+Finally, clients should note that December’s ICRG has some 55 countries (of the 140 covered) having their political and/or economic and financial risk profiles adjusted, affecting 70 political risk metrics.

 Thanks for your continued support, and please contact us if we can be of any assistance.